-A Section 125 Plan is a great program that allows employees to purchase certain eligible benefits on a pre-tax basis.
+A Section 125 Plan is a program that allows employees to purchase certain eligible benefits on a pre-tax basis.
 Regularly reviewing your plan to ensure it is compliant with Internal Revenue Code (IRC) regulations will help it remain a valuable part of your employees’ overall benefit package.

-- Plan year,
+- Plan year;

-- Insurance benefits, carriers, and descriptions,
+- Insurance benefits, carriers, and descriptions;

-- Eligibility of the insurance benefits offered under the plan,
+- Eligibility of the insurance benefits offered under the plan;

-- Eligibility requirements for participation in the plan,
+- Eligibility requirements for participation in the plan;

 - Non-elective (employer) contributions and elective (employee) contributions.

 A Section 125 Plan must offer a choice between at least one taxable benefit (such as salary) and one qualified benefit (such as major medical coverage).
 A plan that does not offer this choice is not a Section 125 Plan and may be disqualified by the Internal Revenue Service (IRS) in the event of an audit.

-You may also choose to offer the carryover provision or a grace period for your Health FSA.
+You may also choose to offer the carryover provision or a grace period for your HCFSA.
 The carryover provision allows employees to carry over up to $500 of unused contributions into the next plan year.
-A grace period allows employees a period of time after the plan year ends to continue incurring expenses to be reimbursed from the remaining balance of the previous year's HCFSA contributions.
+A grace period allows employees to continue incurring expenses for a period of time after the plan year ends.
+These expenses may be reimbursed from the remaining balance of the previous year's HCFSA contributions.